Stochastic Variance-Reduced Newton: Accelerating Finite-Sum Minimization with Large Batches: Main result

 In the non-convex setting, variance reduction was used by \cite{zhou2019stochastic,zhang2022adaptive} to accelerate Subsampled Newton with cubic regularization.
-Interestingly, they use variance reduction not only for the gradient, but also for the Hessian estimates.
-However, due to a much more general non-convex setting, their results appear incomparable to ours, as we are focusing on strongly convex optimization.
+They use variance reduction both for the gradient and the Hessian estimates.
+Also, \cite{wang2017stochastic} incorporate variance reduction into a stochastic quasi-Newton method.
+However, due to the non-convex setting, these results are incomparable to ours, as we are focusing on strongly convex~optimization.